 SNACKS: Chocolates, chips, crackers, granola bars, or energy bars etc. Additional snacks are provided during the trek but you may like to bring one or two extras just in case.

-TORCH (FLASH-LIGHT): (Very Important) and spare batteries.
+FLASHLIGHT: (Very Important) and extra batteries.

 FOR THE SUN: Sunscreen, sunglasses and sunhat